noon92/femtofox/Getting_started.md

 ### Operating System

  1. Download the latest image of Foxbuntu from the releases [https://github.com/femtofox/Femtofox/releases/] and extract from the 7z file with [7z program](https://www.7-zip.org/) or suitable alternative.
- 2. Use an image flashing tool such as [Balena Etcher] to flash the image to a suitable SD card (see [supported hardware]).
+ 2. Use an image flashing tool such as [Balena Etcher](https://www.balena.io/etcher) to flash the image to a suitable SD card (see [supported hardware](./supported_hardware.md)).
- Note that the image will not appear bootable to Etcher, but will be functional in use.
+ Note: the image will not appear bootable to Etcher, but will be functional in use.
- 3. Insert the SD card into the reader of the Femtofox
+ 3. Insert the SD card into the reader of the Femtofox.

 ### Initial Configuration - Suggested Workflow
 Foxbuntu is ready to operate almost from the first boot.
 The settings can be configured using one of the following methods: